Employers look at publications on your resume to learn more about your expertise.

 5. Consider relevance

-Again, think about the relevance of each publication that you choose to cite in your resume.
+Think about how each publication you choose relates to the job you’re applying for.
 This is especially important if you have a long list of published works, since including them all could make it difficult for the most important works to stand out.

 6. Don't be afraid to include pending publications